Learn About Hypogonadotropic Hypogonadism

 • Long-term (chronic) medical diseases, including chronic inflammation or infections

-• Drug use, such as heroin or use or abuse of prescription opiate medicines
+• Drug use, such as heroin or use or abuse of prescription opioid medicines

 • Certain medical conditions, such as iron overload

 Kallmann syndrome is an inherited form of HH.
-Some people with this condition also have anosmia (loss of the sense of smell).
+Some people with this condition also lose their sense of smell (anosmia).

 What are the symptoms of Hypogonadotropic Hypogonadism?